RuneBlaze/pineapple-pen/README.md

 ## Dependencies to Run

-We use Just as our [main](https://github.com/casey/just) command runner, and `poetry` to manage dependencies.
+We use [Just](https://github.com/casey/just) as our command runner, and `poetry` to manage dependencies.

 Have `GOOGLE_API_KEY` in your environment variables.